Optimal tests of the composite null hypothesis arising in mediation analysis: Mediation analysis details

 The composite null hypothesis $H_0$ arises naturally in mediation analysis under certain modeling assumptions.
-In order to define the indirect effect of interest, we first introduce notation as well as counterfactuals and nested counterfactuals.
-First, suppose we observe $n$ i.i.d.~copies of $O=(C^\top,A,M,Y)^\top$, where $A$ is the exposure of interest, $Y$ is the outcome of interest, $M$ is a potential mediator that is temporally intermediate to $A$ and $Y$, and $C$ is a vector of baseline covariates that we will assume throughout to be sufficient to control for various sorts of confounding needed for the indirect effect to be identified.
+In order to define the indirect effect of interest, we first introduce notation.
+First, suppose we observe $n$ i.i.d.~copies of $(\bm{C}^\top,A,M,Y)^\top$, where $A$ is the exposure of interest, $Y$ is the outcome of interest, $M$ is a potential mediator that is temporally intermediate to $A$ and $Y$, and $\bm{C}$ is a vector of baseline covariates that we will assume throughout to be sufficient to control for various sorts of confounding needed for the indirect effect to be identified.

+We now introduce counterfactuals in order to define the natural indirect effect.
 Let $Y(a,m)$ be the counterfactual outcome that we would have observed (possibly contrary to fact) had $A$ been set to the level $a$ and $M$ been set to the level $m$.
 Similarly, let $M(a)$ be the counterfactual mediator value we would have observed (possibly contrary to fact) had $A$ been set to $a$.
 Lastly, define the nested counterfactual $Y\{a',M(a'')\}$ to be the counterfactual outcome we would have observed had $A$ been set to $a'$ and $M$ been set to the counterfactual value it would have taken had $A$ instead been set to $a''$.
 The \emph{natural direct effect} (NDE) and \emph{natural indirect effect} (NIE) on the difference scale are then defined to be

 These additively decompose the total effect, where $Y(a)$ is the counterfactual outcome we would have observed (possibly contrary to fact) had $A$ been set to $a$.
 Our focus will be on the natural indirect effect.